outfox/fennecs/www/cookbook/appetizers/HelloWorld.md

 ## Defining Components

 First, we define a simple `Name` component to store a string value.
-We make it 💫*slightly fancy*💫 with implicit conversion operators.
-This struct uses a [Primary Constructor](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/primary-constructors), but you can also write an old-style explicit one and an auto-property for `value`.
+And let's sprinkle on a little 💫*raffinésse*💫 with implicit conversion operators!

 ```csharp
 internal readonly struct Name(string value)